Treasure Island (TV franchise): Season 6 (2022)

+Season 7 (2023)

+The seventh edition of Celebrity Treasure Island also known as Celebrity Treasure Island: Te Waipounamu was filmed in the summer of 2023 in Te Waipounamu, New Zealand, with Tomasel returning as host without Chisholm and Jayden Daniels returned after hosting Treasure Island: Fans vs Faves with Tomasel.
+This season premiered in September 18, and airs weekly, Monday to Wednesday, at 7:30 PM on TVNZ 2 and TVNZ+.
+One of the eighteen celebrities will win a grand prize of $100,000 for their chosen charity.

+James Mustapic won the treasure hunt on Day 18, taking $100,000 for Gender Minorities Aotearoa.
+Courtney Dawson and Turia Schmidt-Peke were the other two finalists.
+This season raised $170,000 across nine various charities across New Zealand.
+James was the only person in history who had not competed in any elimination challenge and won the treasure hunt on his first attempt.

+Season 8 (2024)

 Australian Treasure Island (2000)

 The Australian version, Treasure Island A Quest for Survival, produced by David Mason premiered on the Seven Network following the 2000 Summer Olympics.
 It aired on Sunday nights at 7pm, premiered on 10 January 2000 with 9 episodes.

 16 plucky Australians are cast adrift on a remote Tongan island in the South Pacific hoping to overcome challenges in the hunt for A$50,000 in treasure.
 The contestants have been selected for their practical abilities, sense of adventure and their sense of humour - which they'll need as the tropical paradise becomes more nightmarish by the day.
 They'll lie, cheat and sabotage to get their booty, but only one member of each team will make it to the end.
 Every three days, the castaways must mark on a map where they think the treasure is - and the ones furthest away will be sent home.
 After a gruelling training camp, the groups were whittled down from ten to eight - voted for by the team members.